PAUL34913/msp1-cv/README.md

 -   Removed bold hover states from links
 -   Fixed issues with spans being used as a child element of unordered lists on all pages
 -   Fixed issue where duplicate ID's were being used on the home page
+-   Removed aria-placeholders from form page, not required with placeholders

 ## Known Bugs